 During the years of the Civil War thousands of African Americans played a crucial role in defending our freedoms.
-As the guns fell silent across the nation these newly minted veterans saw new lives in the North.
+As the guns fell silent across the nation, these newly minted veterans saw new lives in the North.
 Hundreds of veterans and their families established themselves in Omaha.
-Among those who made Omaha home are three men: Edward Jones, Josiah Waddle, July Miles.
+Among those who made Omaha home were three men: Edward Jones, Josiah Waddle and July Miles.
 We learned about the roles they played in one of the pivotal conflicts in our history.

 African-American Soldiers In The Civil War

-African-Americans played a vital role during the Civil War.
-Without African-American soldiers, the outcome of the war may have been very different.
-While free to serve African-American soldiers faced racism and segregation during the war.
-African-Americans were involved in every major campaign during the last years of the conflict except General William Sherman's infamous march to the sea.
-Racial tensions relegated many African-American soldiers to labor-intensive duties, such as trench digging and the building of fortifications.
-It was thought that African-Americans developed immunity to malaria and were thus used in swap warfare where white soldiers would become sick.
+African Americans played a vital role during the Civil War.
+Without African American soldiers, the outcome of the war might have been very different.
+While free to serve, African American soldiers faced racism and segregation during the war.
+African Americans were involved in every major campaign during the last years of the conflict except General William Sherman's infamous march to the sea.
+Racial tensions relegated many African American soldiers to labor-intensive duties, such as trench digging and the building of fortifications.
+It was thought that African Americans developed immunity to malaria and were thus used in swamp warfare where white soldiers would become sick.
 Blacks in the war were paid $10 a month and $3.50 for clothing.
-African-Americans made up 10% of all Union soldiers but casualty rates left one in three soldiers dead.
+African Americans made up 10 percent of all Union soldiers, but casualty rates left one in three soldiers dead.

 This is a New York Militia uniform.
-Unfortunately, it was neither worn by an African-American nor in battle.
-Yet this period artifact shares many characteristics of the uniforms worn by all Civil War soldiers, including African-American troops.
-The uniform was worn by Samuel B. Hall in 1863 of the 7th Regiment.
-The jacket is of rough wool l with a lining on the inside for comfort.
+Unfortunately, it was neither worn by an African American nor in battle.
+Yet this period artifact shares many characteristics of the uniforms worn by all Civil War soldiers, including African American troops.
+The uniform was worn by Samuel B. Hall of the 7th Regiment in 1863.
+The jacket is of rough wool with a lining on the inside for comfort.
 The belt is white with a brass belt buckle (the image on the buckle is an eagle, possibly the symbol of the Union or the NYM).
 The hat is a typical Civil War era campaign cap.
 A wooden cartridge box, covered in leather and adorned with a brass eagle, would sit at the waist for quick access.
 (Uniform Courtesy of Douglas County Historical Society)

 Josiah Waddle, 83

-Josiah Waddle was born on August 7, 1849, in Springfield, Missouri, to enslaved parents.
+Josiah Waddle was born Aug.
+7, 1849, in Springfield, Missouri, to enslaved parents.
 As a slave, Josiah took his master's last name, Waddle.
-When the Civil War erupted across the country Josiah was only twelve years old.
+When the Civil War erupted across the country Josiah was only 12 years old.
 Although he was so young, he wanted to participate in the war.
 He spent almost all his spare time learning the blacksmith and mechanical trade so he could be of some use to the war effort.
 In 1863, he tried to enlist in the U.S. Army, even though he was only 14.
 Because he was young, he wasn't allowed to enlist but was given the job of taking care of a captain's horses.
-Mr. Waddle became well-known in the camp and he followed them to Ft.
+Waddle became well-known in the camp and he followed them to Ft.
 Leavenworth, Kansas.
 After being abandoned by the camp, he went to Ft.
-Scott, Kansas where he was accepted into service due to his size.
+Scott, Kansas, where he was accepted into service due to his size.
 He served two years and seven months before his honorable discharge on Oct.
 9, 1863.
 Waddle stayed in Ft.
 Scott for several months before moving to Topeka, Kansas to be with his family.
-After visiting his sister in Nebraska City, Nebraska he learned the barber trade and moved to Omaha.
-He was the first African-American barber in Nebraska.
-After opening a barbershop he also became very interested in music.
-Waddle later set up a fifteen-piece African-American band and orchestra in Omaha called “Waddle’s Ladies.”
-Waddle is an important figure among Nebraska Civil War veterans and an early leader in the African-American music community in Omaha.
+After visiting his sister in Nebraska City, Nebraska, he learned the barber trade and moved to Omaha.
+He was the first African American barber in Nebraska.
+After opening a barbershop, he also became very interested in music.
+Waddle later set up a 15-piece African American band and orchestra in Omaha called “Waddle’s Ladies.”
+Waddle is an important figure among Nebraska Civil War veterans and an early leader in the African American music community in Omaha.
 (Photo Courtesy of Douglas County Historical Society)

 Veterans Arrive In Omaha: The Great Migration

-At the turn of the twentieth-century African-Americans in the South began to look for a better life up in the North.
+At the turn of the 20th century, African Americans in the South began to look for a better life in the North.
 From the 1910s until the 1970s, about 7 million men, women, and children moved across the country.
-In the South, Jim Crow laws restricted the political rights of African-Americans and forced them back into farming and sharecropping.
+In the South, Jim Crow laws restricted the political rights of African Americans and forced them back into farming and sharecropping.
 Natural disasters and the agricultural decline also "pushed" them away from the South.
-The North had a lot to offer to blacks: industrial jobs, better education and increased freedoms.
-Many migrating African-Americans traveled by train with only a small number of possessions to start a new life.
+The North had a lot to offer to Blacks: industrial jobs, better education and increased freedoms.
+Many migrating African Americans traveled by train with only a small number of possessions to start a new life.
 Many of those who came to Omaha initially settled in South Omaha because of the jobs at the meatpacking plants.
-Later, many African-Americans moved into the Near North Side (what is now known as North Omaha) because they learned they could own their own businesses.
+Later, many African Americans moved into the Near North Side (what is now known as North Omaha) because they learned they could own their own businesses.
 But these new lives were not always full of milk and honey.
-There was substandard housing and a lack of jobs for African- Americans.
+There was substandard housing and a lack of jobs for African Americans.
 Also prevalent in Omaha was the real estate practice of redlining.
 Redlining was when you weren't allowed to own houses past a certain area of the city based on your race.
-This prevented African-Americans from moving out of the Near North Side and thus established the predominately African-American neighborhood it remains as today.
+This prevented African Americans from moving out of the Near North Side and thus established the predominately African American neighborhood it remains today.
 (Public Domain Photo)

 July Miles' Tomb

-Edward Jones was buried in Laurel Hill Cemetary.
-It was the discovery of Jones’s grave by volunteer caretaker Creola Woodall that started the process of recognizing all of the Civil War veterans and African-Americans buried at Laurel Hill.
-Ms. Woodall spent years researching the forgotten story of Edward Jones.
+Edward Jones was buried in Laurel Hill Cemetery.
+It was the discovery of Jones’s grave by volunteer caretaker Creola Woodall that started the process of recognizing all of the Civil War veterans and African Americans buried at Laurel Hill.
+Woodall spent years researching the forgotten story of Edward Jones.
 This photo of Edward Jones's grave was taken shortly after being rediscovered.
 (Research Courtesy of Creola Woodall)

 Laurel Hill Row 19

 Laurel Hill is a small cemetery in South Omaha, off the Kennedy Freeway.
-Row 19 is in the back of the cemetery in an area that was not well taken care of.
-Trees, bushes and other plants were covering this area.
+Row 19 is at the back of the cemetery in an area that was not well taken care of.
+Trees, bushes and other plants covered the area.
 A volunteer caretaker was the one who initially stumbled upon the graves, spotting the tombstone of Edward Jones beneath the brush.
 Boy Scouts and other community members worked together to clear away the debris and plants covering Row 19.
 During the clearing process, human bones that worked their way up to the surface indicated that these were shallow burials.
 The absence of other headstones, shallow burials, and forgotten internments led volunteers to interpret the site as a “Potter’s Hill” or location for the graves of the economically and socially marginalized.
 Fifty-eight African Americans are buried in Row 19.
 Some were soldiers from the Civil War, such as Edward Jones and James Adams.
-Others were free African-Americans who lived in Omaha.
+Others were free African Americans who lived in Omaha.
 Most of the graves were unmarked.
-A memorial was placed on the row to honor all of the African-Americans laid to rest there.
+A memorial was placed on the row to honor all of the African Americans laid to rest there.
 (Photo Courtesy of Creola Woodall)

 Black Soldiers Memorial

 The racial tensions at home settled into military life.
-Private Richard of the 11th Colored Heavy Artillery was told by a white solder that “before he would stand by the side of a black man and fight, he would be shot in the back.”
-The massacre of African-American prisoners of war at Fort Pillow by Confederate soldiers is an infamous example of the Rebel treatment of black Union troops.
+Private Richard of the 11th Colored Heavy Artillery was told by a white solder that “before he would stand by the side of a Black man and fight, he would be shot in the back.”
+The massacre of African American prisoners of war at Fort Pillow by Confederate soldiers is an infamous example of the Rebel treatment of Black Union troops.
 Black soldiers also received less pay than their white counterparts.
-Yet these men persevered against widespread racism and the struggles of war to abolish the institution of slavery.
-Overall, sixteen African-American soldiers earned the Congressional Medal of Honor for courageous action in combat during the war.
-Military participation during the Civil War was a transformative experience for African-Americans, as it was again during the conflicts of the 20th century, as soldiers actively fought for the freedoms they did not necessarily have at home.
+Yet these men persevered against widespread racism and the struggle of war to abolish the institution of slavery.
+Overall, 16 African American soldiers earned the Congressional Medal of Honor for courageous action in combat during the war.
+Military participation during the Civil War was a transformative experience for African Americans, as it was again during the conflicts of the 20th century, as soldiers actively fought for the freedoms they did not necessarily have at home.
 Veterans returned empowered with their consciousness raised.

 "When I first walked into camp I honestly didn’t believe I’d relate to this project at all.
 Yet by doing this research I’ve discovered how much the African-American community has affected me.
 From things as simple as food or music it has influenced aspects of my life.
 This camp has changed me in so many ways and most likely changed me in ways I don’t even know about yet."